ahobsonsayers/abs-tract/README.md

 # abs-tract

-This is an "all-in-one" book metadata provider for AudiobookShelf that can currently pull metadata from Goodreads and Kindle Store.
+This is an "all-in-one" book metadata provider for AudiobookShelf that can currently pull metadata from Goodreads, Kindle Store and BookBeat.

 Current metadata providers plan to be improved, and other metadata providers are on the roadmap.